dotnet/docs/docs/core/tutorials/with-visual-studio-code.md

 ---
-title: Get started with C# and Visual Studio Code - C# Guide
+title: Get started with C# and Visual Studio Code
 description: Learn how to create and debug your first .NET Core application in C# using Visual Studio Code.
 author: kendrahavens
-ms.author: mairaw
 ms.date: 12/05/2018
+ms.custom: "seodec18"
 ---
 # Get Started with C# and Visual Studio Code